 From Dawn till Dusk 2025

-Broadcasting live from first light at Spiral Jetty and concluding with last light at Broken Circle/Spiral Hill, this special digital event is a part of Land Art Lives, an on-going research project exploring the relevance of Land Art for our current times.
-Spiral Jetty arcs from the northeastern shore of Utah’s Great Salt Lake, near Rozel Point, into an increasingly long stretch of exposed lakebed, the shrinking edge of the waters reflecting the increasing desiccation of the site.
-Broken Circle/Spiral Hill is located in a former sand quarry within a landscape shaped by ice age geology.
+Broadcast live from first light at Spiral Jetty and concluding at last light at Broken Circle/Spiral Hill, the digital event formed part of the ongoing Land Art Lives research initiative, which examines the contemporary relevance of Land Art.
+Spiral Jetty extends from the northeastern shore of Utah’s Great Salt Lake near Rozel Point, where fluctuating water levels and exposed lakebed reflect the site’s ongoing environmental change.
+Broken Circle/Spiral Hill is situated within a former sand quarry shaped by Ice Age geology, embedding the work within a distinctly altered landscape.

-The livestream will span two time zones, capturing the dynamic, ever-changing life of the earthworks.
-Land Art Lives will broadcast live from Broken Circle/Spiral Hill in the Netherlands, while Land Arts of the American West (Texas Tech University) will be live on site at Spiral Jetty in Utah.
+Spanning two time zones, the livestream captured the dynamic and evolving conditions of both earthworks.
+Land Art Lives broadcast live from Broken Circle/Spiral Hill in the Netherlands, while Land Arts of the American West streamed on site from Spiral Jetty in Utah.

-This will be available as a livestream on September 10, 2025 through the Land Art Lives website and directly broadcasted at Utah Museum of Fine Arts, Salt Lake City, USA and Kröller-Müller Museum, Otterlo, the Netherlands.
+The livestream took place on September 10, 2025, and was hosted online via the Land Art Lives website.
+It was also broadcast live at Utah Museum of Fine Arts Salt Lake City, USA and Kröller-Müller Museum, Otterlo, the Netherlands.

 Learn more about From Dawn till Dusk on our Programs Page.